fanxiule/CRD_Fusion/README.md

 conda env create -f environment.yml
 ```

-## Pretrained Model
+## Pretrained Models

 Each pretrained model is saved in a `.zip` folder.
 To be consistent with the rest of this document, create a directory
 called `models`.
 Unzip the pretrained models and place them in `/models`.
-The file structure should be like the
+The file structure should be like
-following

 ```
 CRD_Fusion/